-is a primary rationale underlying the broader belief that young people will produce the highest-growth firms.
+0.26% (NAICS6 experience).
+These findings are the opposite of stories that emphasize an outsider advantage for founders - which is a primary rationale underlying the broader belief that young people will produce the highest-growth firms.

-E. Prior Wages
+IV.E Prior Wages

 We can further incorporate individuals' prior W-2 wages into the decision to start new firms.
-Net of wage controls, we find that entry still peaks in middle age (online Appendix Figure A5).
+Net of wage controls, we find that entry still peaks in middle age (Figure A5).
 At the same time, wages positively predict success.
-Individuals who start the highest-growth firms typically have very high prior wages (online Appendix Figure A6), so that these individuals have outsized success both in the labor market and in founding firms.
+Individuals who start the highest-growth firms typically have very high prior wages (Figure A6), so that these individuals have outsized success both in the labor market and in founding firms.
 This finding is consistent with upper-tail founders having high skill; it is also consistent with the idea that high-growth founders set a high bar for entry into entrepreneurship, given a high opportunity cost of leaving the ordinary labor market behind.

-F. Venture Capital Behavior
+IV.F Venture Capital Behavior

 We also see that venture capitalists tend to bet on relatively young founders.
 Given that younger founders have substantially lower batting averages (e.g., see Figure 2), the founder-age tendency in VC investments may be surprising.
-VCs may thus be seen as making bad bets, which may be consistent with empirical findings suggesting that VCs have trouble predicting success and have earned low returns (Kaplan and Lerner 2010; Kerr, Nanda, and Rhodes-Kropf 2014).
+VCs may thus be seen as making bad bets, which may be consistent with empirical findings suggesting that VCs have trouble predicting success and have earned low returns (Kaplan and Lerner 2010, Kerr et al. 2014).
 However, young founders may also be more in need of early-stage external finance, thus leading to this relationship.
 More subtly, and noting that VCs are seeking high returns, which is not identical to high growth, it may be that younger founders tend to sell their equity at lower prices, and thus VCs are making optimal return decisions.
 Teasing apart why VCs bet young is an interesting area for further work.
 We can say now however that venture capital, a major source of early-stage financing that can help drive creative destruction and economy-wide growth, does not currently appear allocated to the firms with the highest growth potential.

-IV.
-Conclusion
+V. Conclusion